Scientific Keynote Speakers

 Keynote: The Infinite Loop Understanding, Improving and Enriching VR Interaction

 Ferran Argelaguet received the Habilitation degree in computer science from the University of Rennes 1, Rennes, France, in 2021, and the Ph.D. degree in computer science from the Universitat Politécnica de Catalunya, Barcelona, Spain, in 2011.
-Since 2016, he has been a Research Scientist with the French Research Institute in Computer Science and Applied Mathematics (Inria), Rocquencourt, France.
+Since 2016, he has been a Research Scientist with the French Research Institute in Computer Science and Applied Mathematics (Inria), Rennes, France.
 His research interests include virtual and augmented reality, human perception and cognition, and human-computer interaction.